 Leading up to 2012, there were theories that the world was coming to an end… We are still here.
 The world is still turning and with the speed of our technology, it seems to be spinning faster than ever before.
 Wars and injustice are still raging rampant, people are still working themselves to death to obtain objects and status in individualistic societies, and people are still dying from starvation when there is food enough to feed the world.

 Sharing Jump for Joy photos is my way to reach the true joy and childlike playfulness within people, and spread the powerful energy of joy around the world.

-Let’s remind ourselves to take ourselves a little less seriously.
-Lets play, laugh and Jump for Joy!
+Lets play, create positive images, laugh and Jump for Joy!